 This involves clearly analysing the pupil's needs using the class teacher's assessment and experience of working with the pupil, details of previous progress and attainment, comparisons with peers and national data, as well as the views and experience of parents.
 The pupil's views and where relevant, advice from external support services will also be considered.
 Any parental concerns will be noted and compared with the school's information and assessment data on how the pupil is progressing.
 This analysis will require regular review to ensure that support and intervention is matched to need, that barriers to learning are clearly identified and being overcome and that the interventions being used are developing and evolving as required.
-Where external support staff are already involved their work will help inform the assessment of need.
-Where they are not involved they may be contacted, if this is felt to be appropriate, following discussion and agreement from parents.
+Involvement of external support staff may be sought following discussion and their advice and recommendations will be followed and reviewed.